KhartesViewer/khartes/README.md

-So, when segmenting, start in the center of a fragment and work your way out, keeping a fairly regular mesh, instead of trying to create a huge surface.
+So, when segmenting, start in the center of a fragment and work your way out, keeping a fairly regular mesh, instead of immediately trying to create a huge surface.
 This practice will also make it less likely that you stray onto the wrong sheet of the scroll in difficult areas.